wiauxb/WAF-GUARD/README.md

 # HTTPD to Neo4j

-This tool parses Apache HTTPD configuration using a dump and the files from the configuration and imports the directives into a Neo4j database for analysis and visualization.
+This tool analyzes Apache HTTPD configuration using a dump and the files from the configuration and imports the directives into a Neo4j database for querying and visualization.

 ## Project

 This project operate in two steps:
- - The parsing of the config
+ - The analysis of the config
  - The exploitation and exploration of the extracted information

 The first step is performed in the `config manager` page, the second one is enabled by the interfaces of the streamlit, neo4j and adminer docker services.